Grumbo-pc/Crop-To-Search/README.md

 A tool similar to Google's circle to search but for windows

-(I am curently aware of the tool not working or spitting out errors ill investigate asap)

 DO NOT SHOW ANY SENSETIVE INFO ON YOUR SCREEN WHILE HAVING THIS TOOL OPEN

 (V2 Public Pre-Release 1 OUT NOW!)